Health and wellness touch each of us differently. This is one person’s story.

 If your blood sugar has dropped below 55 mg/dL, you need quick, rapid-acting liquid carbohydrates.
 There should be no fiber, fat, or protein present.

 Grape juice is one of the highest carbohydrate-filled juices and is my choice for myself and clients experiencing this severity of hypoglycemia.

 Some people have trouble chewing and swallowing when blood sugar reaches this level, so we want to focus on concentrated sources of carbohydrates, like higher-carbohydrate juices, or sweeteners like maple syrup and honey.

-Before implementing any of these suggestions into your hypoglycemia plan, make sure to check with your doctor or healthcare provider first.
+Before implementing any of these suggestions into your hypoglycemia plan, make sure to talk with your healthcare provider first.

 Mary Ellen Phipps is the registered dietitian nutritionist behind Milk & Honey Nutrition.
-She’s also a wife, mom, type 1 diabetic, and recipe developer.
+She’s also a wife, mom, has type 1 diabetes, and is a recipe developer.
 Browse her website for yummy diabetes-friendly recipes and helpful nutrition tips.
-She strives to make healthy eating easy, realistic, and most importantly... fun!
+She strives to make healthy eating easy, realistic, and most importantly… fun!
 She has expertise in family meal planning, corporate wellness, adult weight management, adult diabetes management, and metabolic syndrome.
 Reach out to her on Instagram.